Where is my 10-digit account number located on the bill?

 We restore water service as quickly as possible but have until midnight the following business day to turn your water back on.
 Please remember to turn off your main water shut-off valve - if our crews see water running through the meter when restoring service, we cannot leave the water on due to risk of flooding if no one is home.

-Can I found out my usage history for a longer period than the one shown on the bill?
+Can I find out my usage history for a longer period than the one shown on the bill?

-Up to two years of usage history can be viewed on LINK (link is external), our customer portal.
+Up to two years of usage history can be viewed on LINK, our customer portal.
 Sign up today if you do not have an account.

 I have an irrigation system.
 Is this water usage included in the usage history graph?